tengkuhafidz/gatsby/docs/docs/schema-root-fields.md

 ## Filter types

 For every Node type, a filter GraphQL input type is created.
-Gatsby has pre-created "operator types" for each scalar, like `StringQueryOperatorType', that has keys as possible operators (eg`eq`,`ne`) and values as appropriate values for them.
+Gatsby has pre-created "operator types" for each scalar, like `StringQueryOperatorType`, that has keys as possible operators (eg`eq`,`ne`) and values as appropriate values for them.
 Then Gatsby looks at every field in the type and executes roughly the following algorithm.

 1. If field is a scalar
    1.1 Get a corresponding operator type for that scalar type